django-tiptap/django_tiptap/README.md

 # Contributing

 This project is a very rough draft of what a TipTap Editor experience in Django could look like.
-Currently, we enabled/disabled Editor extensions based on our own needs and do not provide any configuration options yet.

 If you're missing a feature and want to contribute to this project you are more than welcome to!

 ## Development